5 Tips for Brain Health

 Losing brain function over time is something that we cannot avoid with getting older.
 However there are some things that can make our brain age more rapidly and there are some ways to slow down that process and keep your brain fairly young.
 Unfortunately in our current society a faster cognitive deterioration is on the rise.
 Some symptoms of impaired brain health include forgetfulness, poor memory, slow reflexes, poor coordination and difficulty focussing and/or completing complex tasks.
+Here below are our 5 tips for Brain Health.

 The best prevention is to decrease illnesses that increase the risk of Alzheimer’s like: obesity, heart disease, diabetes, depression and sleep apnea.

-1. Eat a whole food plant-based alkaline diet
+1. Eating a whole food plant-based diet

 Did you know that as your weight goes up, your brain size decreases and with that your ability to think and reason goes down?
 And did you know that your brain uses 25% of the calories you consume?
 This makes it the most metabolically active organ I our body.